Caterham School: 1892-1995

+Caterham

+1995-

+After the merger with Eothen in 1995, Caterham became fully co-educational.

+In 2010, Breck Bednar joined the First Form at Caterham and left in 2012 before his 2014 murder due to online grooming.
+After his death, Caterham fundraised for the Breck Foundation which was established in his memory to spread awareness about online safeguarding.

 2011 marked two centuries since the founding of Caterham.
 In October 2011, the bicentenary service was held at Westminster Abbey and conducted by the Dean of Westminster, Dr John Hall.
 The bicentenary banner used in the service is now housed in Caterham's Wilberforce Hall.
 Over 2000 people were invited to the service.

 In February 2012, HRH Prince Edward, Duke of Kent, visited Caterham to meet the Headmaster Julian Thomas and Head Boy and Head Girl.
 He opened the school's redeveloped Leathem Pavilion and reviewed the CCF.

 In 2023, Caterham was awarded 'Best Independent School of the Year' in the United Kingdom by the Times Educational Supplement.
 In the same year, it was the first and only school in the UK to receive three 'Key Areas of Strength' in its latest ISI inspection.
 It is also an 'Apple Distinguished School'.

 In August 2025, The Times reported that Caterham achieved the highest percentage of GCSE grade 9s across all co-ed private schools in Surrey and Kent, placing it sixth in the UK.

 In September 2025, along with Eton, Brighton, Canford and Gresham's, Caterham was shortlisted for the 2026 Tatler Schools Guide Awards for the title of best public school in the country.

+In 2025, Caterham was ranked by The Sunday Times as 38th out of the UK's highest achieving 100 independent schools (on combined GCSE and A-Level results), placing it within the top 1.5% of independent schools within the UK.

+Caterham has been recognised as a member of the 'Edtech 50' group formed under The Education Foundation think tank based in Westminster.
+A major factor for this is Caterham's own subsidiary, Sphynx AI.